tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Malcolm had a gift for knowing a lot of people without appearing to work at it, and all of those people came.
 His coworkers from the grocery store were standing near the back wall in their street clothes, looking too young and slightly lost.
 Teachers.
 Neighbors who'd known him since he was a kid on a bike.
 A group of guys from the school's JV basketball team he'd been close to freshman year, before the van became the thing.
 His mother in the front row holding herself very straight and Alicia beside her.
 Alicia had given me the map from the van the day before.
 I kept thinking about that — the map in my jacket pocket, where I'd put it that morning before I left the house, the only thing of his I had.

 I sat in the back with my dad and tried to listen to the minister, who was a Methodist from the west side.
 I looked at the closed casket and I thought about the van.
 The map above the wheel well and the Christmas lights and the way the engine turned over on the second try.
-I thought about the last conversation on the Route 9 shoulder, the way he'd said tomorrow, the way I'd said tomorrow back.
+I thought about our last conversation, the way he'd said tomorrow, the way I'd said tomorrow back.
 I thought about my phone on silent on my nightstand and three missed calls at 11:47 and 12:08 and 12:23 and nothing after that, the calls stopping in the middle of the night.

 About forty minutes in, my phone buzzed in my pocket.